k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Matching Rules

 The following matching rules are applied by the plugin.
-Note that the rule is applied only if its score is **above** the plugin's threshold.
-Otherwise the rule is skipped.
+Note that the rule is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.

 - ```singleFieldPkAndNotPk``` — dataset1 has a single PK field and dataset2 has a non-PK field, while both of these fields are part of the same JOIN statement.
   - The relation *dataset2 refers to dataset1* is created.
-- ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, but dataset1 has less PKs than dataset2.
+- ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
   - The relation *dataset2 refers to dataset1* is created.
 - ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have an identical number of PKs.
   - The relation is created and its direction is random.